skeema/skeema/CONTRIBUTING.md

 * The test suites never remove *images*, nor update their tags.
 For example, with `SKEEMA_TEST_IMAGES=mysql:8.0`, the *current latest* MySQL 8.0 image is fetched initially, and then continues to be used in the future; in other words, the point release is effectively frozen at whatever was fetched.
 To force usage of a newer point release, you must use `docker image rm` as needed.
 This is also useful if you no longer need an image and wish to reclaim disk space on the host.

 * For each integration subtest, STDOUT and STDERR output is buffered and suppressed.
-If the test passes, the output is discarded.
-If the test fails or is skipped, any test log annotations (e.g. reason for failure/skip) will be displayed first, followed by the full buffered output.
-Please be aware that some panic scenarios may fail to display the buffered logging appropriately at the current time.
+If the subtest passes, the output is discarded.
+If the subtest fails or is skipped, any test log annotations (e.g. reason for failure/skip) will be displayed first, followed by the full buffered output.